 • Hiking extended distances on steep and rough terrain with a 40-pound backpack

-• Professionally serving on at least 1 volunteer event and/or project in the local community (3 Hours required for AmeriCorps 450-hour members)
+• Professionally serving on multiple volunteer events and projects in the local community

-• Both frontcountry and backcountry project locations are possible
+• Both frontcountry and remote backcountry camping are expected for crews this season

-• Projects may take place in the mountains and Tahoe Basin where temperatures vary from very cold to very hot!
-You can expect to experience a combination of conditions from wind or rain, to extremely dry conditions.
-Do not underestimate Northern CA’s ability to get cold!
+• Projects may take place at high elevation among the Tahoe Basin and Eastern Sierra mountain range.
+This includes rocky terrain, dense pine forests, steep hillsides, valleys, grasslands, inland foothills where temperatures vary from very cold and rainy to very hot and dry!
+You can expect to experience a combination of conditions from frost or rain, to extremely dry conditions.
+Do not underestimate Northern California’s weather from May to November, be prepared!

 • A bi-weekly living allowance of $280, before taxes

-• Upon completion of the 450 Hour, 14 –week AmeriCorps (CORPS) program, members receive a Segal Education Award of $1566.14 More information regarding amount and eligibility, see the AmeriCorps website.
+• Upon completion of the 900 Hour program, members receive a Segal Education Award of $3,047.00.
+More information regarding amount and eligibility, see the AmeriCorps website.

 • Housing (volunteer housing, tents, limited facilities) is included both on and off project days

-• Trainings, including Leave No Trace (LNT), diverse restoration management, and terrain-specific trail work.
+• Training is expected to include Wilderness First Aid (WFA), Leave No Trace (LNT), diverse restoration management, advanced tool application such as the use of a chainsaw, and terrain-specific trail work.
 Members should expect to be trained in all the tools and techniques needed to successfully complete their scheduled projects.
 Membership spanning several seasons allows for additional training opportunities.

-AmeriCorps members serving with ACE should have an established interest in service and conservation issues and should take joy in tackling challenging situations with a positive mindset.
+AmeriCorps members serving on ACE field crews should have an established interest in service and conservation issues and should take joy in tackling challenging situations with a positive mindset.
 Applicants must be willing to undertake arduous physical work in all types of weather and terrain, and to participate as a team member dedicated to ACE's mission.
-ACE's Conservation Corps program is an excellent way to start or further your professional development and invest in your future.
+The ACE Conservation Corps Crew program is an excellent way to start or further your professional development and invest in your future.
 It is also a stepping stone to environmental careers and as a gateway to potential advancement within ACE, not only as an interesting and rewarding way to spend several weeks working in beautiful locations.

 • To prove eligibility and citizenship, members must be able to provide ORIGINALS of the following documents: 1) Social Security card, 2) Passport or Birth certificate, 3) Photo ID (passport, driver’s license, military license, or student ID)